 - Relaxation techniques.
 Techniques such as meditation, biofeedback, hypnosis and progressive muscle relaxation might help with asthma by reducing tension and stress.

 Herbal remedies and supplements.
 A few herbal remedies have been tried for asthma, including black seed, fish oil and magnesium.
 However, further studies are needed to assess their benefit and safety.

-Herbs and supplements can have side effects and can interact with other medications your child is taking.
-Talk to your child's doctor before trying any herbs or supplements.
+Herbs and supplements can have side effects and can interact with other medicines your child is taking.
+Talk to your child's health care provider before trying any herbs or supplements.

 Coping and support

 It can be stressful to help your child manage asthma.
-Keep these tips in mind to make life as normal as possible:
+Keep these tips in mind to make life as easy as possible:

 Use a written asthma action plan.
-Work with your child's doctor to develop your child's action plan, and give a copy to all of your child's caregivers, such as child care providers, teachers, coaches and the parents of your child's friends.
+Work with your child's health care provider to develop your child's action plan, and give a copy to all of your child's caregivers, such as child care providers, teachers, coaches and the parents of your child's friends.